Attic rain is a roofing phenomenon where interior moisture freezes on attic structures and melts during warm Chinook winds, causing water damage.

 What Can I Do To Reduce Moisture In My Home?

 Make sure all your appliances’ vents are connected.
 Dryers are a big culprit.
 Temporary venting can come off the back of the dryer and all that moist air filters into the house.
-Use your bathroom fans after showers or baths.
-Many people forget that they are there for other reasons than getting rid of bathroom smells.
+Beyond odour control, run bathroom exhaust fans for 20 minutes after showers to remove up to 2 litres of moisture before it migrates to the attic.

 The stove fan should vent to the exterior of the home.
 Check if it is and use the fan when cooking.
-It is excellent for venting smoke from the occasional culinary accident.
-Still, its primary purpose is to remove moisture from the home’s interior.
+Range hood fans remove cooking smoke and up to 400 cubic feet of moisture-laden air per minute during meal preparation.

 Turn Off The Humidifier